Dealing with the myriad of knobs used in Eico’s latter day tube amps.

 Replacing Missing Inserts

 As was often the case with other metal knob accoutrements, quite a few of this series of knobs today have lost their aluminum inserts.
 When I originally wrote this in 2011, JTNS Products was making new inserts (at right) for this series of knobs.
 They also offered inserts for Fisher, Scott, Harmon Kardon, Sony, Eico and special ordered custom sizes.
 Not only that, they produced many other restoration products as well.
-As this is updated in 2015, I see they still have Web pages up.
+Sadly, updating this in 2019, I can no longer find JTNS Products under the original name.

 It would be easy to blame the lost inserts on poor adhesive.
 However, it could be due to heating and cooling cycles, causing the aluminum to expand and contract.
 Under such stress, any inflexible adhesive might lose its bond, over a long period of time.
 That suggests that it is the kind of adhesive, rather than its quality that was the issue.
 For joints subject to thermal expansion, it is important to use an adhesive which remains pliable after it cures.
 Examples are rubber cement, contact cement, Pliobond® and 3M’s F9465PC.